dharanid01/emotion-detection-using-eye-tracking/README.md

 # Eye Tracking using OpenCV libraries

-Eye tracking using system camera utilising OpenCV libraries and Python.
+Eye tracking using system camera utilising OpenCV libraries and Python..